Swetha41/User_Mounty/README.md

-# User_Mounty
-User_Mounty by Express, Node JS and MongoDB
+UserProfile by Node JS, Express JS and MongoDB
+You can create a user
+you can view user details
+you can edit the user details
+you can delete the user profile

+Instructions to Run:

+Clone Repository
+Type "npm install" in the terminal
+After installation of dependencies type "npm start" Server will run on port 3000